joaovescudero/realmasteryMatch/README.md

 Each role have its main characteristics.
 Comparing different players in different roles and with different champions is something very hard and cause a lot of discussions.
 Since the RIOT API provides datas about which role the summoner played in a specific game, we use this data to balance all those differences: wardsPlaced is valuable for support, so does totalDamageDealt for mid laners, top laners and adcarries, also neutralCreeps for junglers (they dont have high creep stats).

 ####Future work
-Role coefficient can be use to reduce grades if the stats are too low, or can elevate if they're too high.
+Role coefficient can be use to reduce points if the stats are too low, or can elevate if they're too high.

 ##<a name="stack"></a>Technology Stack
 ###API Processor